robinco18/RnR/CSEProductOwner.md

 ## Accountability vs. Responsibility

-Here is a nice summary of the RACI framework:<sup>[1](#raci)</sup>
+Here is a summary of the RACI framework:<sup>[1](#raci)</sup>

 >## RACI definitions
 >
 >**Responsible:** This team member does the work to complete the task.
-Every task needs at least one Responsible party, but it’s okay to assign more.
+Every task needs at least one Responsible party, but it’s okay to assign more. <RGC: i might suggest best practice says only 1 person should ever be responsible- that way there is no confusion about who is responsible for the task>
 >
->**Accountable:** This person delegates work and is the last one to review the task or deliverable before it’s deemed complete.
+>**Accountable:** This person is accountable for the work getting done in a quality driven way, and/or, in the way agreed upon.
+They are essentially responsible for reviewing the task or deliverable before it’s deemed complete.
 On some tasks, the Responsible party may also serve as the Accountable one.
 Just be sure you only have one Accountable person assigned to each task or deliverable.
 (Note: It might not be your PM!)
 >
 >**Consulted:** Every deliverable is strengthened by review and consultation from more than one team member.
 Consulted parties are typically the people who provide input based on either how it will impact their future project work or their domain of expertise on the deliverable itself.
 >